≡ Menu

 • Swelling around their joints and potential problems climbing stairs.

-Numerous dog breeds can be affected by this disease and it is not restricted to pedigree breeds, either.
-This condition affects roughly one in five dogs at some point in their lives so maintaining regular joint care into old age is essential prevention.
-That being said, larger dog and cat breeds are the animals most likely to suffer from arthritis.
+Numerous dog breeds can be affected by this disease, and it is not restricted to pedigree breeds.
+This condition affects roughly one in five dogs at some point, so maintaining regular joint care into old age is essential prevention.
+Giant dog and cat breeds will most likely suffer from arthritis.

 These breeds are known to be predominantly affected:

-Remember that this list isn’t exhaustive and arthritis has high rates among mixed breed pups, too.
+Remember that this list is incomplete, and arthritis also has high rates among mixed-breed pups.

 Treatment Options

-To begin with, the veterinary surgeon is likely to prescribe anti-inflammatory drugs or NSAIDS to take away some of the swelling and thus ease the pain.
-These drugs are best used for a short period of time lest it damage your poor pup’s kidneys or intestines.
+To begin with, the veterinary surgeon will likely prescribe anti-inflammatory drugs or NSAIDs to remove some of the swelling and thus ease the pain.
+These drugs are best used briefly before they damage your poor pup’s kidneys or intestines.
 Alternatively, non-steroidal anti-inflammatory drugs may be used to do much the same thing.

 Your vet will also…